 - Billing staff cross-checks taxonomy only.
 However, they must verify Medicare specialty codes in PECOS to avoid denials.

-Aligning Provider Type Codes With Taxonomy
+Aligning Provider Type Codes With NPI Taxonomy: A Critical Distinction for Compliance

 FAQ